wazo-platform/wazo-doc/source/upgrade/upgrade_notes.rst

      19.03/sounds

-  * we needed to do some supposition for ambiguous resources that shared other resources from different entities.
-These resource has been migrated to the first entity/tenant created.
-But they still associated to resource from other tenants, if was configured like this.
-You need to fix it manually and ensure to remove or recreate the resource in the right tenant.
-Since it continue to work, these configurations are invalid and can be removed automatically in future upgrade.
-Review the following resources:
+  * We needed to do some guesswork for ambiguous resources that shared other resources from different entities.
+These resources have been migrated to the most logical tenants.
+However, it may be possible that they are still associated to resources that were migrated to different tenants.
+When this happens, you need to fix them manually and to make sure to remove the affected resources or to recreate them in the right tenants.
+Even if they still work, these configurations are invalid and can be removed automatically in future upgrades.
+Therefore, you should review the following resources:

       * call permissions
       * ivr